-We’ve scoured countless laptops and spec sheets to come up with an easily digestible list of some of the best notebooks for students.
+Heading back to school for the new term, or getting ready to head to college/university for the first time?
+Don’t lug an ancient laptop around with you – get one of our picks for the best student laptop instead.
+We’ve scoured countless laptops and spec sheets to come up with an easily digestible list of some of the best notebooks specifically for education – not just the best laptops overall.
 And while there was a time when most students just needed something to churn out essays on, times have changed.

 What’s the best student laptop?